 Conclusion: Is EE Network any good?

 For people looking for a cheaper mobile network with excellent coverage, EE is one of the top options.
 You can find affordable plans on their website, and the company has some impressive deals on BT mobile services.
-Vodafone is also one of the most well-known mobile operators in the UK, with flexible tariffs and great coverage.
-Its network is a top choice for people who want to stay in touch with friends and family overseas.
+As an alternative, compare with Vodafone SIM Only, who are also one of the most well-known mobile operators in the UK, with flexible tariffs and great coverage.
+Vodafone's network is a top choice for people who want to stay in touch with friends and family overseas.

 EE UK offers SIM only plans, phone tariffs, and multi-SIM plans.
-EE supports many unlocked handsets, and its coverage includes 2G, 3G, and 4G.
-It also offers Wi-Fi Calling on all PAYG and pay monthly plans.
+EE supports many unlocked handsets, and its coverage includes 3G (soon to be phased out), 4G and of course 5G.
+EE also offers Wi-Fi Calling on all PAYG and pay monthly plans.
 EE also has free Wi-Fi in more than 150 Underground stations.
 And, if you're interested in checking out their coverage, make sure to contact them.